 * Improved service.
 When your website is linked directly into your back-end, customers will be able to get the answers to stock status and delivery questions online, rather than having to spend time on hold, waiting to speak to a customer service representative.
 They can place their orders and check order status right from their computers, 24 hours a day, seven days a week.
 Without this capability, you could lose money on your ecommerce operation as customers repeatedly phone your call center to check up on their orders.

 * Reduced costs.
 With a fully functional online catalog, you may ultimately be able to move the majority of your call volume directly to the Web-everything from product inquiries to order placements to checks on order status.
 This in turn cuts labor costs and telecommunications charges.

 So don’t view integration of your Website and your back-end as a costly fantasy; instead consider it a practical investment that will pay of sooner rather than later.

-Given that integrating your Website into your existing back-end can cost up to $5 million, you’re likely wondering what all that money gets you.
+Given that integrating your website into your existing back-end can cost up to $5 million or more, you’re likely wondering what all that money gets you.
 Below, the basic components of an integrated transaction software system:

 * The shopping cart.
 This is what the customers see when they are shopping online: the pages and forms that allow them to place orders online.

 * The transaction engine.
 “This runs behind the shopping cart and needs to be able to handle hundreds-hopefully thousands-of orders simultaneously,” says Bill Carroll, president/founder of DirectSite Corp., a Cincinnati-based full-service direct marketing provider.